Ingeniously Problematic™ behaviour is on display when it is clearly known what

 Fuse length and what sets off anger: Will not 'go off' if unnecessary.
 Others trying to undermine, inefficiency.

 Hypocrisy Gauge: Can dish it out but cannot take it well coming back the other way.

 When annoyed or angry: Start fighting, doing a work out.

 Fuse length and what sets off anger: Do it in the moment.
 Boredom, being confined.

 Hypocrisy Gauge: Takes logical shortcuts to jump to conclusions without checking facts.

-When annoyed or angry: Calculated and witty insults hurled at the other person.
+When annoyed or angry: Will hurl calculated and witty insults at the other person.